What is emotional regulation?

 - Developmental shifts and changes

-What does a Meltdown (Emotional Dysregulation) or Tantrum Look like?
+What is the Difference between a Meltdown (Emotional Dysregulation) or Tantrum?

 It is useful if you look back again at Meltdown vs Tantrum Answers for key indicators being displayed by the children.